-We have also discussed evidence that an Ayurvedic combination of herbs also treats type 2 diabetes.
+We have also discussed evidence that an Ayurvedic herbs also treat type 2 diabetes.

 As with all medicinal herbs, consult with your health professional.

-Appendino G, Belcaro G, Cornelli U, Luzzi R, Togni S, Dugall M, Cesarone MR, Feragalli B, Ippolito E, Errichi BM, Pellegrini L, Ledda A, Ricci A, Bavera P, Hosoi M, Stuard S, Corsi M, Errichi S, Gizzi G. Potential role of curcumin phytosome (Meriva) in controlling the evolution of diabetic microangiopathy.
+Appendino G, Belcaro G, Cornelli U, Luzzi R, Togni S, Dugall M, Cesarone MR, Feragalli B, Ippolito E, Errichi BM, Pellegrini L, Ledda A, Ricci A, Bavera P, Hosoi M, Stuard S, Corsi M, Errichi S, Gizzi G. Potential role of curcumin phytosome in diabetic microangiopathy.
 A pilot study.
 Panminerva Med.
 2011 Sep;53(3 Suppl 1):43-9.

-Wickenberg J, Ingemansson SL, Hlebowicz J. Effects of Curcuma longa (turmeric) on postprandial plasma glucose and insulin in healthy subjects.
+Wickenberg J, Ingemansson SL, Hlebowicz J. Effects of Turmeric on postprandial plasma glucose and insulin in healthy subjects.
 Nutr J. 2010 Oct 12;9:43.

 Skulas-Ray AC, Kris-Etherton PM, Teeter DL, Chen CY, Vanden Heuvel JP, West SG.
 A high antioxidant spice blend attenuates postprandial insulin and triglyceride responses and increases some plasma measures of antioxidant activity in healthy, overweight men.
 J Nutr.
 2011 Aug;141(8):1451-7.